-- 1. Always be cautious and remain alert. - Human behavior is ultimately unpredictable. - Assessment of threat level is complicated by drugs/alcohol/mental illness. - 2.
-Take time to consider the situation.
-Unless duty bound, proceed thoughtfully. - Obtain information from others if possible. - Do not hesitate to call for assistance.
+1. Always be cautious and remain alert.

+- Human behavior is ultimately unpredictable. - Assessment of threat level is complicated by drugs/alcohol/mental illness.

+2. Take time to consider the situation.
+Unless duty bound, proceed thoughtfully.

+- Obtain information from others if possible. - Do not hesitate to call for assistance.
 A team approach is often successful. - Talk to the person.
-State your purpose: "I am here to help." - 3.
-Communication: Avoid abusive language and threatening behavior. - Many disturbed persons are already frightened. - The person may become frightened upon arrival of emergency personnel. - Communicate to develop rapport and trust: use first names if appropriate. - If applicable, bring the issue of suicide into the open: "How long have you thought about killing yourself?" - Avoid challenges "You don't have the guts to kill yourself." - If appropriate, explain what you are going to do before you do it.
-This normally decreases anxiety and lessens the probability of acting out. - De-emphasize authority when appropriate. - Most mentally ill persons will respond to others who display a caring attitude.
+State your purpose: "I am here to help."

+3. Communication: Avoid abusive language and threatening behavior.

+- Many disturbed persons are already frightened. - The person may become frightened upon arrival of EMS. - Communicate to develop rapport and trust: use first names if appropriate. - If applicable, bring the issue of suicide into the open: "How long have you thought about killing yourself?" - Avoid challenges "You don't have the guts to kill yourself." - If appropriate, explain what you are going to do before you do it.
+This normally decreases anxiety and lessens the probability of acting out. - De-emphasize authority when appropriate. - Most mentally ill persons will respond to EMTs who display a caring attitude.
 Ask for the person's help to accomplish your goals.
-Appropriate supportive touch can be useful in some cases (use with caution and only when indicated). - Consider the "short order" if necessary or if rapport fails. - Never assume that the person cannot understand you. - Contact relatives or friends of the person if necessary for disposition. - Contact the police if warranted.
+Appropriate supportive touch can be useful in some cases (use with caution and only when indicated). - Consider the "short order" if necessary or if rapport fails. - Never assume that the person cannot understand you. - Contact relatives or friends of the person if necessary for disposition. - Use physical force only as the situation demands. - Never de-emphasize EMS safety.